magento/merchdocs/src/customers/customer-groups.md

 1. When complete, click <span class="btn">Apply Filters</span>.

-   The page displays the subset of filtered customer groups and members.
+   The page displays the subset of filtered customer groups.

 ## Create a customer group